-Third, one should consider whether using the more time-consuming Warp-III method may be beneficial.
-The accuracy of the estimate is governed not only be the number of samples, but also by the overlap between the posterior and the proposal distribution (e.g., Meng and

-Wong 1996; Meng and Schilling 2002).
-The bridgesampling package attempts to maximize this overlap by (a) focusing on one marginal likelihood at a time which allows one to use a convenient proposal distribution which closely resembles the posterior distribution, (b) using a proposal distribution which matches the mean vector and covariance matrix of the posterior samples (i.e., method = "normal") or additionally also the skewness (i.e., method = "warp3").
-Consequently, as mentioned before, method = "warp3" will always be as precise or more precise than method = "normal"; however, it also takes about twice as long.
-We have found that in many applications, method = "normal" works well, however, in case the posterior is skewed (crucially, this refers to the joint posterior of the quantities that have been transformed to the real line), method = "warp3" may be the better choice.
-When in doubt, we believe that it may be beneficial to also explore the Warp-III results - if this is computationally feasible - to see how much (if any) improvement in precision is achieved by taking into account potential skewness.
-It should be kept in mind that, in case the posterior distribution exhibits multiple modes, the overlap of the two distributions may still be subject to improvement - even when using method = "warp3".
+The accuracy of the estimate is governed not only be the number of samples, but also by the overlap between the posterior and the proposal distribution (e.g., Meng and Wong 1996; Meng and Schilling 2002).
+The bridgesampling package attempts to maximize this overlap by (1) focusing on one marginal likelihood at a time which allows one to use a convenient proposal distribution which closely resembles the posterior distribution, (2) using a proposal distribution which matches the mean vector and covariance matrix of the posterior samples (i.e., method = "normal") or additionally also the skewness (i.e., method = "warp3").
+Nevertheless, in case the posterior distribution exhibits multiple modes, the overlap of the two distributions may still be subject to improvement.
 The development of efficient bridge sampling variants for these cases is subject to ongoing research (e.g., Wang and Meng 2016; Frühwirth-Schnatter 2004).